Title: Magnetic Waves in Solar Coronal Loops|

 so-called Alfven waves, a type of magnetic waves that travel along

 magnetic field lines like waves on a string.
-The attached figure shows
+The figure below shows

 The intern will analyze EUV observations of coronal loops obtained